-- 2.1.
+2.1.
 In order to support low-income families with children, the Department for Education has provided all upper tier local authorities with funding to deliver a Holiday Activities and Food Programme in their area.
-This programme should provide children who are eligible for Free School Meals with free activities, including a meal, during the Easter, Summer and Christmas School Holidays. - 2.2.
+This programme should provide children who are eligible for Free School Meals with free activities, including a meal, during the Easter, Summer and Christmas School Holidays.

+- 2.2.
 Since the programme launched in April 2021, North Northamptonshire has, jointly with West Northamptonshire, commissioned an external provider to deliver the service.
 This contract is due to end in February 2023, with no option to extend beyond this date. - 2.3.
-An options appraisal has been conducted which recommended that North Northamptonshire Council continue to commission a provider to coordinate the programme but that the new specification should more clearly define the respective roles of the council and the provider.
+An options appraisal has been conducted which recommended that North Northamptonshire Council continue to commission a provider to coordinate the programme but that the new specification should more clearly define the respective roles of the Council and the provider. - 2.4.

-- 2.4.
 It also recommended conducting two procurement exercise one across North and one for West Northamptonshire. - 2.5.
 If approval from Executive is granted, officers will undertake a robust procurement process to find a provider to deliver the service and will consult with the Executive member for Children, Families, Education & Skills to award the contract.

-3 Recommendations
+3. Recommendations

+3.1.
+It is recommended that the Executive:

-- 3.1 The Executive Advisory Panel is asked to note and provide any comments on the proposals to be submitted to the Executive, requesting: - a) That the delivery of the Holiday Activities and Food Programme to date and its benefits to children, young people and families in North Northamptonshire be noted; - b) Approval of the procurement of a supplier to coordinate the delivery of the Holiday Activities and Food Programme in North Northamptonshire in partnership with the Council from March 2023 in line with the Contract Procedure Rules. - c) Delegated authority to the Executive Member for Children, Families, Education & Skills in consultation with the Executive Director of Children's Services (DCS) to take any further decisions and actions required to conclude this procurement and award the contract.
+- Note the delivery of the Holiday Activities and Food Programme to date and its benefits to children, young people, and families in North Northamptonshire. - b) Approve the procurement of a supplier to coordinate the delivery of the Holiday Activities and Food Programme in North Northamptonshire in partnership with the Council from March 2023 in line with the Contract Procedure Rules. - c) Delegate authority to the Executive Member for Children, Families, Education & Skills in consultation with the Executive Director of Children's Services (DCS) to take any further decisions and actions required to conclude this procurement and award the contract.

-3.2 Reasons for Proposals:
+3.2.
+Reason for Recommendations: